Model Your First System

 In the explorer, select the

-part, click the "more" menu, and chooseNew representation
+flashlightpart, click the "more" menu, and chooseNew representation. -

 Set the name of the representation to